 Screening and recording

-Routine or universal screening is an effective way to identify victims of IPV.
-Asking all patients the same standard questions can help to legitimise the need for a conversation about IPV and effectively communicate to the woman that she is not alone in her experiences.
+Routine or universal screening is an effective way to identify victims of DVA.
+Asking all patients the same standard questions can help to legitimise the need for a conversation about DVA and effectively communicate to the woman that she is not alone in her experiences.

-Women who screen positive for IPV are more likely to experience IPV in the next few months.
+Women who screen positive are more likely to experience DVA in the next few months.
 Therefore, screening can help to protect them from further victimisation as well as prevent long-term fatal consequences such as homicide or suicide.

 There are various methods of screening:

 Computer-based screening is a particularly effective method as the victim can answer various questions without being interrupted or feeling judged and embarrassed.
 It provides a sense of confidentiality that may help patients to respond better.

 Verbal screening methods can also be effective if you are able to develop a trusting relationship with the patient.
 In such cases, building rapport and trust will help the victim to disclose information more comfortably.